 There is much research being conducted on Alexanders for its anti-cancer properties, particularly for breast and prostate cancer.

-Claire my friend from Cumbria is visiting Zillah and myself, and I decide to introduce her to Alexanders.
-Although usually considered a coastal plant, Alexanders is gradually moving inland.
-I’ve watched this migration over the past years with delight, for Alexanders is without doubt one of the choicest wild edible plants of Britain.
+Claire my friend from Cumbria is visiting Zillah and myself, and I decided to introduce her to Alexanders.
+Although usually considered a coastal plant, Alexanders are gradually moving inland.
+I’ve watched this migration over the past years with delight, for Alexanders is, without doubt, one of the choicest wild edible plants of Britain.

 With Claire being gluten-free I decide to try out a traditional way to serve Alexanders, namely in a cheese sauce.
 So here you have it, my gluten-free Alexanders recipe.

 - Enough Alexander buds to fill your baking dish